scivey/momentous/mdsrc/intro.md

 ```

-Or within a given range of a seed date:
+... or within a given range of a seed date:

 ```javascript